guimarcio/Ultrasound_Image_Generation_Project/README.md

 The project focused on applying DSP techniques such as:

-* Hilbert Transform
+* Hilbert Transform and envelope calculation

-* Envelope detection

 * Log compression (dB scale)